vsha96/MyProgramming/Python/workTime/expenses_site/README.md

 # Bank accounts and expenses

+TODO update notes (there were lots of things)
 It is a simple django project that helps to keep expenses on bank accounts.

 ## How to run: